Biographies

 and I wanted to be part of that.
 I hear a lot of young

-guys in this industry say they're not paid enough to
+guys in this industry say they're not paid enough

-eat in the best restaurants.
-Food is as important to
+to eat in the best restaurants.
+Food is as important

-house wine.
+of house wine.

 Even